-As you can see from Fig. E, a 20-amp circuit with thicker, No. 12 wire can carry more current than a 15-amp circuit with No. 14 wire.
-When you're wiring or rewiring a kitchen, laundry room, bathroom or dining room, the National Electrical Code will require you to install 20-amp circuits, which can carry more current.
+As you can see from Fig. E, a 20-amp breaker with thicker, No. 12 wire can carry more current than a 15-amp circuit with No. 14 wire.
+When you’re wiring or rewiring a kitchen, laundry room, bathroom or dining room, the National Electrical Code will require you to install 20-amp circuits, which can carry more current.
 If you use a lot of power tools, it makes sense to use 20-amp circuits for your garage, workshop and basement too.

 For information on how to wire a new circuit, see How to Connect a New Circuit.